ckeditor/ckeditor5/packages/ckeditor5-ui/docs/features/blocktoolbar.md

 }
 ```

-Before the v40.0.0 release of CKEditor 5, the block toolbar used the pilcrow icon (¶) as a placeholder.
+Before the v40.0.0 release of CKEditor 5, the block toolbar used the pilcrow icon (¶) as a handle.
 This was changed to braille pattern dots icon (`⠿`) as a default.
 If you want to use a different icon, you can configure it easily, for example:

 ```js
 	blockToolbar: {